51Degrees/specifications/pipeline-specification/conceptual-overview.md

 see the [Evidence](features/evidence.md) section.

 The output data consists of one Element Data instance for each Flow Element in the Pipeline.
-These are accessed using the 'data key' string of the Flow Element that created each entry.
+These are accessed using a string name assigned to the Flow Element that created each entry.
+This is referred to as the **Data Key**.

 Flow Data objects are created by a Pipeline and can only be used within the Pipeline by which they were created.
 The Process method on Flow Data